Optimal Conformal Prediction under Epistemic Uncertainty: Background

 \section{Background}

-We assume the inputs $\vx_i$ are sampled (i.i.d.) from a distribution $\gP_\gX$, and for each point $\vx_i$, its label $y_i$ is sampled from the conditional label distribution $p(y\mid\vx_i)\in\triangle^{K}$.
-Here, $K$ is the number of classes and $\triangle^K$ the $(K-1)$-dimensional probability simplex (space of all categorical distributions).
-In our setup, $\vp_i = p(y\mid\vx_i)$ is unique for any point in $\gX$ -- we refer to this as the oracle first-order probability distribution.
-Even when the true distribution $\vp_i$ is known, predicting the label $y_i$ involves inherent uncertainty, known as aleatoric uncertainty.
-However, when only an estimate $\vpi_i$ of $\vp_i$ is available, the discrepancy between $\vpi_i$ and $\vp_i$ introduces additional epistemic uncertainty to the prediction of $y_i$.
+We assume that inputs $ \vx_i $ are sampled i.i.d.\ from a distribution $ \gP_{\gX} $.
+Conditional on $ \vx_i $, the label $ y_i $ is drawn from the categorical distribution $ p(\cdot \mid \vx_i) \in \triangle^{K} $, where $ K $ is the number of classes and $ \triangle^{K} $ is the $(K-1)$-dimensional probability simplex.
+In this setting, we write $ \vp_i := p(\cdot \mid \vx_i) $ and refer to it as the oracle label distribution at $ \vx_i $ (which is uniquely determined by $ \vx_i $).
+Even if the true distribution $ \vp_i $ were known, the prediction of the label $ y_i $ is subject to aleatoric uncertainty due to the inherent randomness in sampling $ y_i \sim \vp_i $.
+For a given input $ \vx_i $, a probabilistic classifier outputs a single probability distribution over labels, denoted by $ \vpi_i = \pi(\cdot \mid \vx_i) \in \triangle^K $, which serves as an estimate of $ \vp_i $.
+While such an estimate can represent aleatoric uncertainty, it cannot capture the discrepancy between $ \vpi_i $ and $ \vp_i $, which corresponds to epistemic uncertainty.
+A credal set predictor captures this discrepancy by outputting a convex set of plausible probability distributions over labels, denoted by $ \gQ_i := \gQ(\vx_i) \subseteq \triangle^K $.
+Roughly speaking, the larger the credal set, the greater the learner’s uncertainty about the true distribution $ \vp_i $.

+In the standard classification setting, one typically observes \textit{zero-order} data consisting of pairs $(\vx_i, y_i)$, where each input $ \vx_i $ is paired with a single realized label $ y_i $.
+In a richer setting, one may instead have access to \textit{first-order} data consisting of pairs $(\vx_i, \vp_i)$, where $ \vx_i $ is paired with the true label distribution $ \vp_i $.
+Such first-order data can arise in practice, for example, by aggregating multiple annotations per instance into a label distribution \citep{peterson2019human, nie2020what, obuchowicz2020qualityMRI, schmarje2022benchmark}, and are therefore becoming relevant in a growing range of applications, including conformal prediction \citep{stutz2023conformal,javanmardi2024conformalized, caprio2025conformalized}.